-At December 31, 2009, grazing leases were in effect on 99 percent or approximately 953,035 acres of the Trust's land.
+At December 31, 2010, grazing leases were in effect on 99 percent or approximately 950,616 acres of the Trust's land.
 The Trust regularly enters into grazing leases with many different local ranchers which grant the ranch owner lessees the right to graze livestock on the Trust's properties.
 These leases are generally in a standard form common in the locality.
 Grazing leases are generally entered into for terms ranging from three (3) to five (5) years.
+The

-The Trust generally retains the right to cancel a grazing lease upon thirty (30) days notice in the event of a sale of the land.
+Trust generally retains the right to cancel a grazing lease upon thirty (30) days notice in the event of a sale of the land.
 No individual grazing lease is material to the Trust.

-Approximately 696 acres of land were sold in 2009.
+Approximately 2,424 acres of land and 223 town lots, totaling approximately 43 acres, were sold in 2010.